- Contribution of autosomal rare and de novo variants to sex differences in autismon February 15, 2025

 - Transcriptome-wide outlier approach identifies individuals with minor spliceopathieson January 13, 2025

 RNA-sequencing has improved the diagnostic yield of individuals with rare diseases.
-Current analyses predominantly focus on identifying outliers in single genes that can be attributed to cis-acting variants within or near that gene.
+Current analyses predominantly focus on identifying outliers in single genes that can be attributed to cis-acting variants within the gene locus.
 This approach overlooks causal variants with trans-acting effects on splicing transcriptome-wide, such as variants impacting spliceosome function.
 We present a transcriptomics-first method to diagnose individuals with rare diseases by examining transcriptome-wide...

 - An Imperative for Public Sharing of Adverse Events of Gene Therapy Trialson January 13, 2025